Monday, December 15, 2025

 A double edged sword

 Imaging is synonymous with precision, I don't think it many will disagree.
-The spookiness of imaging is intoxicating, it is quietly changes the way we listen to music, perhaps the way we see music will be more appropriate.
+The spookiness of imaging is intoxicating, it is quietly changing the way we listen to music, perhaps the way we see music will be more appropriate.
 This is a quiet double-edged sword.

 Thursday, December 11, 2025